 Burglary & Robbery in Pennsylvania

 Robbery means taking something from another person with force.
 Although robbery is a third-degree felony, if a person suffers harm during a robbery, then it is a second-degree felony.
-If a person suffers a serious injury during the commission of the crime, this type of robbery is a first-degree felony.
+If a person suffers a serious injury during the commission of the crime, this type of robbery is a first-degree felony offenses.

 Let Us Protect Your Rights & Freedom Today

 If you have been charged with a theft crime, burglary, or robbery, Holt Law is ready to fight for you.
-You will work closely with our Harrisburg theft crime lawyer to find the best possible solution for your case.
+You will work closely with our Harrisburg theft crime lawyer to find the best possible solution for your criminal case.

 Work Directly with Attorney Aaron Holt